-At $160, the Bones 2 is quite expensive.
+At $160, the Bones 2 is somewhat expensive for a rack this basic.
 Other contenders function similarly, such as the Allen Deluxe 2, and are a better value.
-Our favorite trunk mount rack is the Thule Raceway 2-Bike, which is pricey but functions much more smoothly for the frequent user.
+Our favorite trunk mount rack is the Thule Raceway 2-Bike, which is much more pricey but functions much more smoothly for the frequent user.

 The Saris Bones 2 is a trunk mount rack that is best suited to carrying road bikes.
 A high price and lack of security features limit our ability to recommend the model.